eduardocruzpalacios/tasks-manager-java-mysql-connector/README.md

 | Task | int id, String title, String content, boolean isCompleted, LocalDateTime dateCreated |
 ## Data Source
 MySQL database.

+SQL statements to create the database and table along with CRUD queries are provided.
 ## Testing
 - Unit tests are made with JUnit 5
 - Only model classes are tested